 Because of the rapid technological advancements in network systems, many professional network administrators periodically update their skills through advanced certification courses.
 Typically, these certification courses feature a small amount of courses focusing on a specialty and often last from only a few weeks to a few months in length.

-In May 2013, the BLS reported that the median annual income for network and computer systems administrators was $74,000.
+In May 2015, the BLS reported that the median annual income for network and computer systems administrators was $77,810.
 Average earnings fluctuated pretty significantly, based on industry.
-For example, the highest paid administrators worked for oil and gas extraction companies; petroleum and coal manufacturing companies; and independent artists, writers and performers, while those who worked in academic settings earned below-average wages (www.bls.gov).
+For example, the highest paid administrators worked for pipeline transportation companies; securities and commodity exchanges; while those who worked in academic settings earned below-average wages (www.bls.gov).